AEO Content Scorecard

 Use clear output labels when chaining scorecards into rewrite steps.

-Run this agent periodically in recurring workflows to detect content decay.
+Run this node periodically in recurring Agent runs to detect content decay.